Chapter

 and didn’t understand anything.
 But then I was grabbed by the rest of

-our party, including a water-logged demigoddess named Bodil and
+our party, including a water-logged demigoddess named Bodil and a man

 It didn’t look like it.